eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ### 5.2 Attestation categories

-Within the European Digital Identity Wallet ecosystem, the Regulation distinguishes four legal categories of attestations, which are defined as
+Within the European Digital Identity Wallet ecosystem, the [European Digital Identity Regulation] distinguishes four legal categories of attestations, which are defined as
 follows: